 What Type Of Coverage Do Cleaning Services Need?

-General Liability Insurance: General Liability Insurance, also known as ‘slip and fall insurance’ or ‘commercial general liability’ is typically the first type of coverage we suggest for any business.
-General liability insurance will cover your business in instances of damage to the customer’s personal property, if third party bodily injury occurs, or if you’re sued.
+General Liability Insurance: General liability insurance, also known as ‘slip and fall insurance’ or ‘commercial general liability’ is typically the first type of coverage we suggest for any business.
+General liability coverage can help protect your business if someone's personal property is damaged, if third-party bodily injury occurs, or if you’re sued for advertising injury.

-Professional Liability Insurance: If you provide business advice to a customer and it results in property damage, they can claim that you gave them faulty information and sue you.
-Professional liability can help cover court costs.
+Professional Liability Insurance: If you provide business advice to a customer and it results in property damage or personal injury, they can claim that you gave them faulty information and sue you.
+Professional liability insurance can help cover court costs.

 Commercial Property Insurance: Property insurance is another important coverage to consider.
-This type of policy will protect your building, furniture, and business equipment if there is damage, theft, or vandalism.
-In certain situations, you will be covered from property damage from inclement weather.
+This type of policy will protect your building, furniture, and business equipment if there is property damage from fire, storms, theft, or vandalism.

 Business Owners Policy: A business owners policy (BOP) bundles general liability insurance, commercial property insurance, and often includes business interruption insurance.
-Packaging the policies together often means a reduced rate.
+Packaging the policies together often means a reduced rate for small businesses.

-Commercial Auto Insurance: If you own a commercial van to transport cleaning supplies or equipment, it needs to be covered with commercial auto insurance.
-In case of an accident it covers bodily injury, damage to someone else’s property, and liability for injury to other vehicles and/or people injured.
+Commercial Auto Insurance: If you own a commercial van or truck to transport cleaning supplies or equipment, it needs to be covered with commercial auto.
+This insurance can help protect your business if an accident occurs.
+It covers bodily injury, damage to someone else’s property, and liability for injury to other vehicles and/or people injured.

-Inland Marine Insurance: Commercial auto insurance doesn't typically cover damage to the tools and equipment inside unless they are permanently affixed to the vehicle.
-But Inland marine insurance does cover tools and equipment while in transit or stored on a job site.
+Inland Marine Insurance: Commercial auto insurance doesn't typically cover property damage to the tools and equipment inside unless they are permanently affixed to the vehicle.
+But Inland marine insurance—also referred to as tools and equipment insurance—does cover tools and equipment while in transit or stored on a job site.

 WHY Business Cleaners Need Insurance